 You can use the same trick for headers within the book.
 In Raising a Sensory Smart Child, one of the headers in the chapter on improving speech skills and picky eating reads “You Say Potato and I Say Topahhhhhhuuuduh”: Problems with Motor Planning”

-Using an intriguing quotation within a chapter title or a header is a great way to be provocative and intriguing, but don’t sacrifice clarity.
+Use an intriguing quotation within a chapter title or a header.
+It’s a great way to be provocative and intriguing, but don’t sacrifice clarity.

 Writing a memoir?
 Often, memoir chapters don’t have titles and sections within chapters don’t have headers, but here’s your chance to get creative.
 You never know what title or header might grab someone’s attention.
 Think about taking an interesting image from a story you tell, such as “The Purple Rabbit” or “Twelve Pretzels.”
 Set up a dilemma or intrigue: “The Purple Rabbit’s Whereabouts” or “Twelve Pretzels and a Warning.”